 The rest of the paper is organized as follows. we review related studies in Section II.
 In Section III, we formally introduce the definitions and notations related to our problem.
 In Section IV, we investigate the computational complexity of the problem.
 We present our exact dynamic programming algorithm based on Markov Decision Process framework in Section V. In Section VI, we present the two approximation algorithms and we evaluate our algorithms on real life data in Section VII.
-We conclude the paper in Section VIII.
+We give concluding remarks as well as future directions in Section VIII.